Vevo: 24-Hour Vevo Record

 The 24-Hour Vevo Record, commonly referred to as the Vevo Record, is the record for the most views a music video associated with Vevo has received within 24 hours of its release.
 The video that currently holds this record is Taylor Swift's "Me!" with 65.2 million views.

 In 2012, Nicki Minaj's "Stupid Hoe" became one of the first Vevo music videos to receive a significant amount of media attention upon its release day, during which it accumulated around 4.8 million views.
 The record has consistently been kept track of by Vevo ever since.
 Total views of a video are counted from across all of Vevo's platforms, including YouTube, Yahoo! and other syndication partners.
 On April 14, 2013, Psy's "Gentleman" unofficially broke the record by reaching 38.4 million views in its first 24 hours.
-However, this record was not acknowledged by Vevo because it was not associated with them until four days after its release to YouTube.
+However, Vevo did not acknowledge this record because it was not associated with them until four days after its release to YouTube.

 On August 19, 2014, Minaj broke the record with her "Anaconda" video which garnered 19.7 million views.
 Swift broke the record with "Bad Blood" with 20.1 million views, on May 17, 2015, which was later surpassed by Adele's "Hello", which received 27.7 million views in first 24 hours.

 On August 28, 2017, both YouTube and Vevo records were eclipsed by Swift again, with "Look What You Made Me Do", which gained 43.2 million views in 24 hours.
 On December 1, 2018, Ariana Grande's "Thank U, Next" broke the record, accumulating 55.4 million views in 24 hours.
 Swift then regained the record on April 27, 2019, when her video for "Me!" garnered 65.2 million views in first 24 hours.
 Swift's channel is the first and only to break the record three times.
-One Direction, Justin Bieber, Nicki Minaj and Miley Cyrus, have all broken the record twice (Minaj would have tied Swift if features were included in the count).
+One Direction, Justin Bieber, Nicki Minaj, and Miley Cyrus, have all broken the record twice (Minaj would have tied Swift if features were included in the count).